We support a number of academic biodiversity initiatives.

 - reduce the environmental impact of travel associated with University operations.

-The full plan is available at Sustainable Travel Plan.
+The full plan is available via the University's Policy Zone.

 The University conducts biennial surveys of staff and students to gauge travel behaviours and assess progress towards the goals outlined in the plan.